Center for Cognitive Aging and Memory (CAM)

 Areas of Research

-Specific areas of research within the CAM-CTRP include:
+Specific areas of research within the Center for Cognitive Aging and Memory include:

 • Better characterization and prediction of the trajectory of age-associated cognitive changes.

 • Achieving greater understanding of alterations of brain’s neural networks with aging.

 • Development of neuroimaging methods for detecting and assessing early brain changes.

 • Testing neurodiagnostic and predictive value of specific laboratory biomarkers.